ibm-cloud-docs/sap-powervs/overview.md

 # Overview of Power Virtual Server for SAP HANA deployable architecture
 {: #sap-powervs-automation-solution}

+This automated deployable architecture guide is an extension to the main [IBM Cloud for SAP portfolio documentation](https://cloud.ibm.com/docs/sap), focusing on the automated reference architecture and steps required for the automated deployment.
+{: shortdesc}

 SAP solution provisioning on PowerVS using deployable architectures provides an automated deployment method to create a PowerVS landscape with SAP HANA systems.
 Comparing the provisioning via webUI, user interaction is minimized and SAP system deployment time is reduced from weeks to days.